4 Ways to Use AWS Cost Allocation Tags for Cost Control

 When you create a cost allocation tag, you assign a specific key-value pair to a resource or a group of resources.
 These tags can be applied to a wide range of AWS services, including EC2 instances, Elastic Block Store volumes, and S3 buckets.
 Once the tag is applied, the associated costs will be grouped together and can be viewed in the AWS Cost Management Console.

-How to utilize a Cost Allocation Tag?
+How to Create Cost Allocation Tags in AWS?

 Cost allocation tags allow you to assign specific costs to specific projects or business units.

-• To create a cost allocation tag, you’ll need to go to the AWS Cost Management Console and select “Tags” from the menu.
+- To create a cost allocation tag, you’ll need to go to the AWS Cost Management Console and select “Tags” from the menu.

-• From there, you can select “Tags” from the menu and create a new tag.
+- From there, you can select “Tags” from the menu and create a new tag.
 When creating a tag, you’ll need to provide a key and a value.
 The key is a label for the tag and the value is the specific project or business unit that you want to assign the costs to.

-• Once you’ve created your tags, you can start applying them to your resources.
+- Once you’ve created your tags, you can start applying them to your resources.
 You can do this by selecting the resources that you want to tag and then selecting the “Add/Edit tags” option.
 You can also use Tag Editor to apply tags to multiple resources at once.

 Types of Cost Allocation Tags & Their Applications